KevFan/gym2-node-summer-project/README.md

 }
 ~~~

-Following the dependency installation, enter the `npm start` which would host the project on <http://localhost:4000/>
+Following the dependency installation, enter the `npm start` command which would host the project on <http://localhost:4000/>

 ### User Instructions: